Online shopping continues to grow at a fast rate in

 A popular prepaid debit card is also available in Ireland from Revolut .
 It has no fees when spending in non Euro currencies.

 Some people in Ireland may think they can avoid or reduce currency charges by paying in Euro on sites such as Amazon.
 But the exchange rate used by Amazon’s currency converter will end up costing you more than paying in Sterling.

 Order total on Amazon UK = £512.49 GBP

 Amazon converted that to €598.63 Euro.

-But if you opted to pay in Sterling – with an Irish Visa Debit card you would end up paying just €577.45.
+But if you opted to pay in Sterling – with a Euro Visa Debit card you would end up paying just €577.45.
 (Plus card fees) .
-Even with a 2% card fee it would cost just under €589 (a saving of over €9)
+Even with a 2% card fee, it would cost just under €589 (a saving of over €9)

-But if you need to convert Euro to Sterling etc. with Paypal you will typically get a worse rate than Visa or Mastercard
+But if you need to convert Euro to Sterling with Paypal you will typically get a worse rate than Visa or Mastercard.

 A Real example : (Using a Sterling balance on Paypal to buy in Euros)